-If both parents are eligible for CFRA leave but are employed by the same employer, that employer may limit leave for the birth, adoption or foster care placement of their child to a combined total of 12 workweeks in a 12-month period between the two parents.
+If both parents are eligible for CFRA or NPLA leave but are employed by the same employer, that employer may limit leave for the birth, adoption or foster care placement of their child to a combined total of 12 workweeks in a 12-month period between the two parents.
+The employer may, but is not required to, grant simultaneous leave to both of the employees.
 The employer may not limit their entitlement to CFRA leave for any other qualifying purpose.
 For example, parents employed by the same employer each may take 12 weeks of CFRA leave if needed to care for a child with a serious health condition.
 If the parents are unmarried, they may have different family care leave rights under FMLA.
-If both parents are eligible for NPLA leave but are employed by the same employer, that employer may limit the leave to a combined total of 12 workweeks in a 12-month period between the two parents.
-The employer may, but is not required to, grant simultaneous leave to both of the employees.

 Note: Authority cited: Section 12935(a), Government Code.
-Reference: Sections 12945.2 and 12945.6, Government Code; Family and Medical Leave Act of 1993, 29 U.S.C. § 2601 et seq.; and 29 C.F.R. § 825.
+Reference: Sections 12945.2 and 12945.6, Government Code; Family and Medical Leave Act of 1993, 29 U.S.C. § 2601, 2611, 2612 et seq.; and 29 C.F.R. § 825.

-§ 11089.
-Right to Reinstatement: Guarantee of Reinstatement; Rights upon Return; Refusal to Reinstate; Permissible Defenses.

-(a) Guarantee of Reinstatement.

-- (1) Upon granting the CFRA leave, the employer shall inform the employee of its guarantee to reinstate the employee to the same or a comparable position, subject to the defenses permitted by section 11089(d), and shall provide the guarantee in writing upon request of the employee.
-For purposes of the NPLA, an employer must provide a guarantee of reinstatement to the same or a comparable position that the employee held on or before the commencement of the leave. - (2) It is an unlawful employment practice for an employer, after granting a requested CFRA OR NPLA leave, to refuse to reinstate the employee to the same or a comparable position at the end of the leave, unless the refusal is justified by the defenses stated in section 11089(d). - (A) An employee is entitled to reinstatement even if the employee has been replaced or the employee's his or her position has been restructured to accommodate the employee's absence. - (B) If an employee is no longer qualified for the position because of the employee's inability to attend a necessary course, renew a license, fly a minimum number of hours, or other non-qualifying reason, as a result of the leave, the employee shall be given a reasonable opportunity to fulfill those conditions upon returning to work.
+- § 11089.
+Right to Reinstatement: Guarantee of Reinstatement; Rights upon Return; Refusal to Reinstate; Permissible Defenses. - (a) Guarantee of Reinstatement. - (1) Upon granting the CFRA leave, the employer shall inform the employee of its guarantee to reinstate the employee to the same or a comparable position, subject to the defenses permitted by section 11089(d), and shall provide the guarantee in writing upon request of the employee.
+For purposes of the NPLA, an employer must provide a guarantee of reinstatement to the same or a comparable position that the employee held on or before the commencement of the leave. - (2) It is an unlawful employment practice for an employer, after granting a requested CFRA or NPLA leave, to refuse to reinstate the employee to the same or a comparable position at the end of the leave, unless the refusal is justified by the defenses stated in section 11089(d).

+- (A) An employee is entitled to reinstatement even if the employee has been replaced or the employee's his or her position has been restructured to accommodate the employee's absence. - (B) If an employee is no longer qualified for the position because of the employee's inability to attend a necessary course, renew a license, fly a minimum number of hours, or other non-qualifying reason, as a result of the leave, the employee shall be given a reasonable opportunity to fulfill those conditions upon returning to work.